Donald Trump Hilariously Trolled By Newspapers, Government Agencies After Twitter Attacks

 “A CEO of a private company doesn’t answer to shareholders or a board.
 If you say jump, somebody jumps.
 That, thank God, is not the way government operates.”

-Even God — or at least his satirical online version — have took shots at Donald Trump over his criticisms of media and government groups.
-On Sunday morning, President Donald Trump took to Twitter to again attack The New York Times and called for someone to come forward and buy the “failing” media outlet.
+Even God — or at least his satirical online version — has taken shots at Donald Trump over his criticisms of media and government groups.
+On Sunday morning, President Donald Trump took to Twitter to again attack the New York Times and called for someone to come forward and buy the “failing” media outlet.

 Somebody with aptitude and conviction should buy the FAKE NEWS and failing @nytimes and either run it correctly or let it fold with dignity!